 For a quick rundown on the pruning of these kinds of tomato plants, here’s a snapshot.

 Our favorite pruner is by Felco available on Amazon or your local home and hardware store.
 You can read more about our top tools in this article.
-We appreciate that Felco even has pruners for smaller hands.
+We appreciate that Felco even has pruners for smaller hands, as well… an often overlooked need, especially for women and children gardeners.

 Pruning Tomato Plants